-As we age, maintaining flexibility, balance, and overall mobility becomes increasingly important to support our daily activities and prevent injuries.
-One effective way to achieve this is by incorporating stretching into our routine.
+One effective way to achieve this is by incorporating stretching into our daily routine.
 In this article, we will explore the numerous health benefits of stretching for older adults and discuss some practical tips on how to get started.

-Top Health Benefits of Stretching
+Top Health Benefits for Stretching

 Enhanced Flexibility and Range of Motion